aidansunbury/trpc-ui/CONTRIBUTING.md

 # Contributing

-TRPC Panel welcomes and encourages open source contributions.
+`trpc-ui` is open to contributions!
+Before getting started, check the open issues, or create a new one for bug fixes or feature improvements. @aidansunbury to be assigned to the issue.

-## Local Development
+## Repo Overview

+There are three main packages in this repo:
+1. `trpc-ui`: The main package that is [published to npm](https://www.npmjs.com/package/trpc-ui)
+2. `dev-app`: A development app that makes it easy to work on `trpc-ui` locally.
+It uses the `trpc-ui` package.
+3. `test-app`: A [showcase application](https://trpc.aidansunbury.dev/) to demonstrate the capabilities of `trpc-ui`

 The repo is configured to work with yarn v1 workspaces.
-To install dependencies, run:
+To install dependencies for all three packages, run:

 ```sh
 yarn